Introduction

 Buy-in considerations for cash games:

 - Player A should consider their overall bankroll before buying in.
-It is commonly recommended that a player has between 20-30 buy-ins for the stakes he is participating in.
+It is commonly recommended that a player has between 20-30 buy-ins for the stakes he participates in.
 For example, if Player A wants to play a game with ₹1,000 buy-in, he should have around ₹20,000-₹30,000 dedicated towards his poker playing funds.

 Tournament